-His previous album, 1970’s The Man Who Sold the World, began the myth-building.
-But the real work started here, and that transformation was the result of a series of firsts for Bowie: the first album for his new label, RCA; the first Bowie album produced by Ken Scott; the first album to include the band that became the Spiders From Mars; and the first album to include a mix of pop, glam, art and folk wrapped in an ambisexual pose that would come to define the artist.
+His previous album, 1970's The Man Who Sold the World, began the myth-building.
+But the real work started a year later, and that transformation was the result of a series of firsts for Bowie: The first album for his new label, RCA; the first Bowie album produced by Ken Scott; the first album to include the band that became the Spiders From Mars; and the first album to include a mix of pop, glam, art and folk wrapped in an ambisexual pose that would come to define the artist.

 In a way, Hunky Dory was a step back from the harder rock edges Bowie introduced to his music on The Man Who Sold the World.
 But unlike 1969's self-titled LP (later retitled Space Oddity) and, to an extent, his 1967 music-hall-obsessed debut, Hunky Dory centered itself on a malleable persona that was neither gay nor straight, male nor female, rock 'n' roll nor something else entirely.